tigera-solutions/fortinet-enablement/modules/installing-calico.md

     licensekey.projectcalico.org/default created
     ```

-6. Finally ensure that the `apiserver` and `calico` and `log-storage` componenets of Calico Enterprise are working as expected.
-This means that the Calico CNI is working as expected and now we can join the other nodes.
+6. Finally, watch `tigerastatus` resource to ensure that the `apiserver`,`calico`, `log-storage`, and `manager` components of Calico Enterprise report their availability status as `True`.
+This would mean that the Calico CNI and the enterprise components work as expected.
 This step may take some time...

     ```
-    $ kubectl get tigerastatus
+    $ watch kubectl get tigerastatus
     NAME                  AVAILABLE   PROGRESSING   DEGRADED   SINCE
     apiserver             True        False         False      20h
     calico                True        False         False      11h